Limited Access Features

 LAF-protected APIs require: A Feature ID (assigned by Microsoft upon approval); A Runtime Use Token (validates permission during execution).
 If an app tries to call a restricted API without authorization, the call will fail.

-The Wireless Communication Library (WCL) provides the wclLafManager class, which enables developers to unlock any Limited Access Feature (LAF) without requiring a formal Microsoft approval request.
+The Wireless Communication Library provides the wclLafManager class, which enables developers to unlock any Limited Access Feature (LAF) without requiring a formal Microsoft approval request.
 Additionally, the wclLafManager allows applications to enumerate available LAFs on the system, ensuring that developers can verify whether a required feature is locked before attempting to unlock it.

 Prerequisites